THOMAS PIERCY ~ HICHIRIKI

 Thomas Piercy, already a prominent figure in the contemporary classical world as a clarinet soloist, decided during a visit to Japan in 2012 to start the study of the hichiriki.
 The hichiriki, a traditional double-reed instrument used almost exclusively in Gagaku since the 12th century, has only very recently been used in contemporary music.
 He began his studies in the traditional manner as a student of world-renowned hichiriki player Hitomi Nakamura.
 Nakamura sensei plays both gagaku traditional music and contemporary classical (one of the few hichiriki players to do so).
 Under his teacher's guidance in Japan, within four months Piercy started to include pieces for hichiriki in his concerts.

-There is very little contemporary repertoire for the contemporary, so he started having composers in Japan and around the world write him pieces.
+There is very little contemporary repertoire for the hichiriki, so he started having composers in Japan and around the world write him pieces.
 Piercy thought it important that this ancient instrument be played in contemporary settings and still maintain and respect its rich history.
 Since 2012, Piercy has composed several of his own pieces for hichiriki, as well as having had over 40 pieces composed for him for hichiriki, including pieces for hichiriki and electronics, hichiriki and kugo (Japanese harp), hichiriki and piano, and pieces for hichiriki and other traditional Japanese instruments (ryuteki, sho, shakuhachi, koto).
 He continues to compose new pieces and have new pieces composed for him as he continues to increase the repertoire of this historical and unique instrument.
 He and composer Masatora Goya received a 2020 commission grant from the New York State Council of the Arts for the world's second Concerto for Hichiriki and the first composed for a non-Japanese hichiriki player.

 A partial list of composers whose hichiriki works have been composed for and premiered by Thomas Piercy.

 合屋正虎 Masatora Goya (five pieces for hichiriki including the Hichirki Concerto)

 平山 智 Tomo Hirayama